pupilfirst/wd101-scripts/introduction/how-to-get-help/README.md

 5. It really could be anything.

 If you have a question, please don't hesitate to ask.

+One of the main advantages of being a student in this course is that you can get help from experts easily.
+So let's make it clear how you can get help in two parts:

+First, _where_ to ask questions, and second, _how_ to ask questions.

+Let's start with the first part - where to ask questions.

 There are two places where you can ask questions.